 TUDCA MAY HAVE PROTECTIVE EFFECTS AGAINST HUNTINGTON’S DISEASE, ALZHEIMER’S, AND STROKES

-Several studies have demonstrated that supplementing with Tudca daily can offer neuro-protective benefits against certain conditions.
+Several studies have shown that supplementing with TUDCA daily can offer neuroprotective benefits.

-For example, one study has demonstrated that Tudca provides a protective effect against a toxin that induces Huntington’s Disease.
+- For example, one study has shown that TUDCA provides a protective effect against a toxin that induces Huntington’s Disease.

-Another study has demonstrated that Tudca may help with Alzheimer’s by preventing beta-amyloid-induced cell death in the brain.
+- Another study has shown that TUDCA may help with Alzheimer’s by preventing beta-amyloid-induced cell death in the brain.

-For protective benefits, a dose of 15-20mg per kilogram body weight should be used.
+- For protective benefits, 15-20mg per kilogram body weight should be used.

-To improve muscle and liver insulin sensitivity, a dose of 1750mg daily is recommended.
+- To improve muscle and liver insulin sensitivity, a dose of 1750mg daily should be used.

-The above dosages can be taken at one time or split up throughout the day.
+The above dosages can be taken all at once or split up throughout the day.

 WHEN TO TAKE TUDCA